 “Nice; what the f—k does this have to do with either Bill Gates or Steve Jobs?”

 I want to bring together a link between the concept of general human decency and the other of elite human excellence, between technology and freedom.
 Not to be overly optimistic, but the pioneering work in the digital world of Gates and Jobs (and many others) which ended in some amazing social media devices for the working middle class have allowed for the growing of human decency around the globe.
 The civilized rational side of human nature in us has been enabled because of this technology.
 People of like values and desires have been able to make contact with one another throughout the world.
-All to prove that middle class democratic values will reign supreme given the chance and the times, and on the whole, these general standards outstrip all others, especially elitist platonic ones, see, Reason and Religion.
+All to prove that middle class democratic values will reign supreme given the chance and the times, and on the whole, these general standards outstrip all others, especially elitist platonic ones.
 Generally, the new amazing possibilities brought forward by these technologies by far and large have outweighed the negative impact of them on our lives.
 Turns out that the most important side-benefit of being connected for individuals around the globe may be political freedom; certainly the Arab Spring speaks to this phenomena.
 But perhaps I am reaching.
 I’m not saying that when some idiot-wind who occupies Wall Street pulls out a cell phone that the world is a better place.
 You can’t be an anti-capitalist on a technology whose existence you would refuse: it’s just too much hypocrisy.
 Go running naked in the forest until the insects, birds and other mammals eat you alive, then you’ll know the true meaning of dog eat dog.
 You might as well be Michael Moore making millions on everyone else’s misery and claiming you’re perpetually sympathetic to us helpless fools of the Third Estate, (see, The New Ancien Regime), while keeping your money tucked safely out of reach of the masses.
 (I wonder if he buys gold as a hedge?)
 To the Left, individual liberty is always a nuisance to their imperial design of feeding, insuring, nursing and housing the huddled helpless masses.
 Thank goodness the socialists and theists are always available to look after our sorry asses.

 Bill Gates and Steve Jobs represent a certain paradigm I want to explore with these technologies in mind, just as the Feynman and Dyson model did for me around the question of supernaturalism, see, Richard Feynman Versus Freeman Dyson.
 First Bill Gates and Steve Jobs were, as all of us are, works in progress.
 As giant egos, both have had the humility to publicly admit their mistakes in regards to the treatment of others and their vision of technology.
 More importantly they were individuals with enough visionary testosterone to get the result we needed to get from back there (wherever that was in the eighties and nineties) to here (wherever that is twenty or thirty years later).
 They fed off each others successes and helped bring the world into its current electronic stage.
 Life without a PC for most of us is unimaginable, certainly it would be less of a life for us as it would be without music or friendship or some other important aspect of life; it would be doable – we all have to get by – but it would be a lesser event.
 There are well over seven billion cell phone users in the world today, maybe even as much as 90 percent of the entire population; that’s a goddamn miracle in an anti-miraculous sort of way.
 So to Leonard Kleinrock who first helped conceive of the internet onto JCR Licklider and all the many other less known contributors, good for you.
 And to the more famous folks like Alan Kay, Stephen Wozniak, Mark Zuckerberg, Larry Page, Sergey Brin, Eric Schmidt, Jimmy Wales, Larry Sager and the numerous other brains who facilitate the opportunity to do so much with so little effort, good for you too.
 I don’t begrudge you a penny you’ve earned.